Hans-Jörg Butt: Bayern Munich

 On 4 June 2008, Butt signed a two-year contract with reigning champions Bayern Munich and was expected to act as backup to Oliver Kahn's heir, highly rated young Michael Rensing.
-He made his official debut for the club in the Champions League round-of-16 second leg against Sporting Lisbon in a 7–1 home drubbing, on 10 March 2009.
+He made his official debut for the club in the Champions League round-of-16 second leg against Sporting CP in a 7–1 home drubbing, on 10 March 2009.
 With Rensing dropped to the bench following a 5–1 loss at Wolfsburg, he also started the remaining games of the season, as the initial first-choice was also nursing a hand injury.

 After the team's poor start to the 2009–10 season with Rensing in goal, Butt was reinstated as the first-choice.
 On 8 December 2009, he scored his first goal for the club, a crucial penalty in the club's last Champions League group stage match at Juventus, coming from behind to a 4–1 victory – after this feat, he has managed to score a goal against Juventus in the Champions League for all three major German clubs he represented.

 On 30 January 2010, Butt missed out on the opportunity to score his first league goal for Bayern as his penalty was saved by 1.
 FSV Mainz 05's Heinz Müller, but it proved to be of no detriment to the club as it won 3–0.
 On 16 February, he was rewarded for an outstanding season with a contract extension until 2011.
 He was also in goal for the Champions League final, where his team was denied an historic treble after losing 0–2 to Inter Milan.

 Midway through the 2010–11 season, 36-year-old Butt lost his starting place to another club youth graduate, Thomas Kraft.
 However, a series of unconvincing displays by the youngster, including a 2–3 home loss against Inter Milan in the Champions League Round of 16 on 15 March 2011, and a 1–1 away draw with 1.
 FC Nürnberg on 9 April, paved the way for the veteran to return to the starting line-up, which happened on 17 April, in a 5–1 home victory over former club Bayer Leverkusen, and he still appeared in 30 official games during the campaign (23 in the league), as his team finished in third position.

 On 3 May 2011, Butt signed a one-year extension to his contract with Bayern, backing up newly signed Manuel Neuer.
 He retired at the end of the season at the age of 38, after a friendly with the Netherlands on 22 May 2012 in which he acted as captain.